-With AUTO mode active, the engine may crank and start at any time without warning.
+With the AUTO button pushed in, the engine may crank and start at any time without warning.
 Such automatic starting occurs when utility power source voltage droops below a preset level or during the normal exercise cycle.
 To prevent possible injury that might be caused by such sudden starts, always push the OFF button, remove the fuses, and disconnect the battery before working on or around the generator or transfer switch.
 Then, place a "DO NOT OPERATE" tag on the generator panel and on the transfer switch.